Life360 Showing Wrong Location? The Guide to Fixing It

 How to Fix a Life360 Wrong GPS Position on Android (Samsung & Pixel)

-Android’s powerful battery optimization can be too aggressive, restricting apps like Life360 from running properly.
+Android’s powerful battery optimization can be too aggressive, especially if you previously tried to pause Life360 location updates or restrict background activity manually.
 A Life360 wrong GPS position is frequently the result of a power-saving mode interfering with the app.
 These steps will help you configure a high accuracy location mode.

 1. Set Location Permissions to “Allow all the time”